// grab element you want to hide const elem = document.querySelector('#hint') // hide element with CSS elem.style.display = 'none'

 As you can see above, we just changed the element's display type to

 none with the help of the

 style property.
-This approach is very useful if you temporarily want to hide the element from the DOM, and want to bring it back at some point based on the user interactions.
+This approach is helpful if you temporarily want to hide the element from the DOM and bring it back at some point based on user interactions.

 Alternatively, if you want to remove the element from the DOM entirely, you can use the